-The only way to cure MDS is to have intensive treatment with a stem cell transplant from a donor – but this is not suitable for everyone.
+The only way to cure MDS is to have intensive treatment with a stem cell transplant from a donor – but this isn't suitable for everyone.

 A stem cell transplant will generally only be offered if you are young and in reasonably good health (apart from your MDS), as it's a very intensive treatment.

-It helps if you have a suitable donor in your family (a close relative such as a brother or sister), although some patients can have a stem cell transplant using an unrelated donor with a matching tissue type.
+It helps if you have a suitable donor in your family (a close relative, such as a brother or sister), although in some cases, it's possible to have a stem cell transplant using an unrelated donor with a matching tissue type.